GeniusDai/kingpin/examples/quick_start/README.md

 **Build a Simple Server**

 In this guide, we will build a server that echo "Hello, kingpin!" to the client and then close the connection.
-Just several codes we could implement a multi-thread+IO-multiplexing server.
+Just several codes.

 ### Step 1.
 Define your own IOHandler